-the temporal dimension (e.g., Hendel and Nevo (2006)) find that price elasticities are overestimated in a myopic model without temporal search.
+We first consider underestimation of price elasticity without temporal search.
+The direction of the bias is at first blush surprising given that previous research that has focused on the temporal dimension (e.g., Hendel and Nevo (2006)) find that price elasticities are overestimated in a myopic model without temporal search.
 To understand the underestimation of price elasticity, one should consider three main factors that control the household's current decision to purchase; current inventory/current consumption, utility from future consumption/cost of future stockouts, and expectation over future prices (getting a better deal in the future).
-In a perishable frequently-purchased category like milk, where the consumer cannot stockpile much, when she is low on inventory, the cost of future stockouts can overwhelm potential gains from getting a better price in the future.
-When we turn off the forward-looking dimension of the model, observing a consumer with a low level of inventory who makes a purchase at a high price (which is fairly common due to limited time span that consumer has to perform temporal search) would be rationalized as low price sensitivity by the myopic model.
+In a perishable frequently-purchased category like milk that has limited stockpilability, when the household's inventory is low, the cost of future stockouts can overwhelm potential gains from getting a better price in the future.
+When we turn off the forward-looking dimension of the model, observing a consumer with a low level of inventory who makes a purchase at a high price (which is fairly common due to limited time span that the consumer has to perform temporal search) would be rationalized as low price sensitivity by the myopic model.
 That is while a forward-looking model would rationalize it as due to the need to avoid a future stockout.

 Why is the direction of bias different relative to the previous literature on temporal search?
 Past research analyzed categories like detergents, razors etc., which have large inter-purchase times due to ease of stockpiling.
 In such categories, the effect of expectations over future prices (desire to get a better deal in future) is more powerful than that of avoiding stockouts.
 That is because the frequency of consumption and purchase is lower and consumers can store goods for longer time periods, which gives them more flexibility to perform temporal search without fear of stockouts.
 Further, in categories like detergents, consumers can more flexibly adjust consumption by shifting wash cycles to after purchase or reducing the amount of detergent they use to reduce the cost of stockouts much more easily than with milk.
 This can further mute the effect of stockouts.
 Hence, households purchase less frequently at high prices, because there are enough opportunities to buy at low prices.
 In that case, a myopic model overestimates price sensitivity.
 In contrast, in a perishable category like milk, the frequency of purchase is relatively high at high prices due to fear of a stockout, which leads to underestimation of price sensitivity.
-The fact that we observe the highest level of bias for the first segment with lowest price sensitivity and highest stockout disutility ( $\tau$ ), compared to the third segment with highest price sensitivity and lowest stockout disutility seem to be consistent with our explanation for the bias.
+The fact that we observe the highest level of bias for the first segment with lowest price sensitivity and highest stockout disutility (τ) , compared to the third segment with highest price sensitivity and lowest stockout disutility seem to be consistent with our explanation for the bias.